CESNET/dp3-grafana/src/datasources/cesnet-dp3-datasource/README.md

 Remove any remaining comments before publishing as these may be displayed on Grafana.com -->
 # DP3

-CESNET DP3 plugin for Grafana
+DP3 datasource plugin for Grafana.

 <!-- To help maximize the impact of your README and improve usability for users, we propose the following loose structure: